threefoldfoundation/info_threefold_pub/wiki/decentralization/validators/validators_faq.md

-# Requently Asked Questions For ThreeFold Validators
+# Frequently Asked Questions For ThreeFold Validators

 #### What are Validators?